jaroslav-kubicek/yamlconf/README.md

   In practice, you have `config.yml` and your CI tool (or developer) may add `config.local.yml` during build process to successfully setup the application with desired configuration.
-  **Important note here:** This custom local configuration file should't be tracked by VCS.
+  **Important note here:** This custom local configuration file shouldn't be tracked by VCS.

 - **You should be able to set credentials and secret keys easily without exposing them in source code.**